Tips For Being Healthier

 Workouts do not need to be ass-kicking, sweat-dripping, balls-to-the-wall battles.
-There just needs to be an adequate stress appropriate for your training level.
-There is no miracle workout and the majority of workouts out there, despite variety, will generally create a positive response if done correctly.
-A workout as simple as body weight push-ups, squats, lunges, and planks can be a sufficient way of getting a great work out in very little time.
+There just needs to be adequate stress appropriate for your training level.
+There’s no miracle workout and the majority of workouts out there, despite the variety, will generally create a positive response if done correctly.
+A workout as simple as bodyweight push-ups, squats, lunges, and planks can be a sufficient way of getting a great workout in very little time.
 Even a walk outside is great for your health.
 Just make sure what you do matches your goals and your level.

 Be patient, be consistent

 Do not expect 5,10 or 15 years of being immobile and sedentary to be reversed in six weeks and a six pack to magically appear.
 This quick fix and drive-thru ideology is not only damaging to the health of those engaged but also to the public’s perception of long-term sustainable health.
 Take baby steps, learn to sit, then crawl, then walk, then run.
 It won’t happen overnight, but with consistency and hard work, it will certainly happen.
 Dropping 1% body fat a month may not seem like much, but over 12 months, that 12% can take you from obese to athletic.
 In addition to this the psychological, the physiological, and spiritual benefits associated with weight loss are outstanding.